Join us in our mission to promote brain health in communities at greatest risk for dementia.

 An interest in networking, community engagement, and public speaking.

-Availability to volunteer during nonstandard hours (e.g., evenings, weekends, approximately 2-4 times per month) for community engagement activities and data collection.
+Availability to volunteer during nonstandard hours (e.g., evenings, weekends, approximately 1-2 times per month) for community engagement and data collection activities.

 Desired Qualifications:

-An interest in obtaining research experience to prepare for applying to graduate school to study cognitive aging and Alzheimer’s disease in the future, particularly Ph.D. programs in clinical neuropsychology.
+An interest in obtaining research experience to prepare for applying to graduate school to study cognitive aging and Alzheimer’s disease in the future, particularly Ph.D. programs in clinical neuropsychology, public health, or medical school.

 Experience with statistical analysis software (e.g., SPSS, R, or JASP).

-Planning to be in the Central Ohio area for Summer 2025 and Summer 2026.
+Planning to be in the Central Ohio area for Summer 2026.

 Email the following to Dr. Grant (grant.866@osu.edu):